 - Taxes – It’s property tax season, many counties will allow you to put your taxes on a credit card.
+Keep in mind that there are multiple tax calculators and estimators that can be used (most for free!).
 Before you sign on the line make sure you won’t have to pay the vendors fee, which would wipe out any benefits.

 Tips for getting the most Miles

 - Sign up to be part of the rewards program – Before applying for the credit card get into the frequent flyer program.
 Often times rewards members get better enrollment bonuses than non-members.

 - Compare online – Use a search engine to see what other people are getting when signing up.
 If you didn’t get as good of an offer, call and request a better bonus.